 People can be allergic to bed bug bites, which can cause swelling, itchy welts and in some cases infections.
 These infections can be serious, especially if they are from a resistant form of bacterial pathogen such as Methicillin Resistant Staphylococcus aureus (MRSA).

 As infestations grow larger, they tend to move beyond beds into other locations such as sofas and upholstered chairs.
-Bed bug females may lay their eggs away from a heavy infestation to provide greater chance for survival.
+Female bed bugs may lay their eggs away from a heavy infestation to provide a greater chance of survival.
 If the infestation is heavy, a sweet smell may be noticed in the room.

 If you think you have a bed bug problem, check for live bed bugs or shells in the following areas: